virtual-team-trust-issues.jpg

 Intimacy is one of the four essential elements necessary for building trust within your team, and it requires more effort when you’re working from a distance.

-Your team members don’t have to know every detail of each other’s lives, but they should know something about their families, what drives them and what teams they cheer for.
-If you can find common ground when it comes to things like sports and Netflix shows, it’s much easier to reach an understanding when it really counts.
+Your team members don’t need to know every detail about each other’s lives, but they should know a bit about their families, what motivates them, and which teams they support.
+Finding common interests in things like sports and Netflix shows makes it easier to connect when it really matters.

 One way to build intimacy from the beginning is to invite team members to share why they joined the team and what they’re looking forward to most.